This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Benefit #6- Integumentary System Protection

 The integumentary system is the body’s organ system consisting of the skin, exocrine glands, hair, and nails, which act as the body’s first line of defense against outside factors.
-Children with cerebral palsy often have skin infections and other integumentary system problems because of decreased ability to care for themselves.
+Children with cerebral palsy often have skin infections and other integumentary system problems because of their decreased ability to care for themselves.
 Massage can help protect the integumentary system by:

 - Stimulating the skin